MuzahidurSaim/Ecommerce_Website_MuzahidurRahmanSaim/README.md

     - change the cart number to dynamic > "first child" > "navbar" > "sup" --> calling the "cartItems()" function in "index.php", "product_details.php", "search_product.php", "display_all.php"

 # part-27
 ## section-01
+    - add the product price in every function after the <p> tag in the --> functions/common_function.php

+# part-28
+## section-01